 A sampling of previous award recipients include David McLellan (Chief engineer, Chevy Corvette), Stuart Frey (General Manager & Chief Engineer, Ford Mustang), Paul MacCready (designer of the Gossamer Condor), Oliver Kelly (first automotive automatic transmission), Vernon Roosa (diesel fuel injector pump), George Muller (Saturn V booster, Skylab, Space Shuttle) as well as many other very distinguished engineers.
 Many of these recipients are also in the National Academy of Engineering, or are recipients of the National Medal of Technology and Innovation.

 Professor Moskwa is especially grateful to PCRL sponsors, friends, and students for all of their hard work and contributions in his Powertrain Control Research Laboratory (PCRL).
-Following the awards ceremony, on the right are Dr. John Lahti, Professor Moskwa, and Dr. Jim Grady.
+Following the awards ceremony are (left to right) Dr. John Lahti, Professor Moskwa, and Dr. Jim Grady.
 Dr. Lahti was a Research Assistant in PCRL whose engineering work on this single-cylinder engine transient test system technology was key, and Dr. Grady is the Chairman of SAE's Edward N. Cole Award Committee.
 Several other PCRL students have collaborated on transient test system technology in PCRL over the years, but especially noteworthy, in addition to Dr. Lahti, are the contributions by Matthew Snyder (first Intake Air Simulator), Steven Seaney and Dr. Guy R. Babbitt (first high-bandwidth transient test system for multi-cylinder engines).
-Also noteworthy are the generous contributions in fluid power consultation of Professor Frank J. Fronczak.
+Also noteworthy are the generous contributions in fluid power consultation by Professor Emeritus Frank J. Fronczak.

 Copyright © 1989-2016,Powertrain Control Research Laboratory.
 All rights reserved.